 What if any effect will it have on implantable defibrillators/pacemakers?

 The two have not yet been combined in one body, so we cannot provide a guarantee about something that could potentially affect your medical equipment, however we can’t see there being an issue with it since it’s too small to affect credit cards or other types of equipment.

 How many problems will it create with security, since it is not a medical procedure and not removable without being cut out?

-We do not know personally of it ever setting off any metal detectors going through at airport.
+We do not personally know of it ever setting off any metal detectors going through the airport.
 A wand may recognize it, but it’s unlikely they would point it at your finger.
 Explaining that you were testing a theory of magnetic vision so you have a tiny magnet implanted should clear it up.
 TSA have been known to be jerks to the modified, so that is a potential risk you will assume if you get this implant.
 Steve and his assistant travel frequently and their magnets have never been detected in routine screenings, either via standard screening, backscatter or a wand (or if they were, the screener did not bring them up).

 What if you have an abnormal magnetic field to begin with?
 I’m one of those people that drains batteries, breaks watches and cell phones, etc.

 It isn’t likely that you would drain this type of magnet.
 It takes thousands of years to drain a normal magnet and one rated so high as the neodymium magnet is expected to take longer.
 If this is truly the case with your body then I’m not sure what would happen with the magnet inside you.
 I’m not sure if you would receive the same response from the magnet as a normal person would.
 Again, keep in mind that this is an experimental procedure, so we cannot give you any guarantees of performance.

 What if I need an MRI?